 The deadliest mass shooting in history was the Beslan (Russia) school massacre in 2006, in which 334 people were killed.
 Yet it is seldom even mentioned when “gun violence” or “mass shootings” are discussed.

 The media and anti-gun-rights activists conveniently ignore worldwide mass shootings, such as those in France.
 And how many Americans have even heard of the 77 people who perished in a bombing and shooting rampage in supposedly “peaceful” Norway in 2011?

 Mass shootings aren’t anything new.
 In April 1996, a mass shooting in which 35 people were killed and 23 wounded occurred in Port Arthur, Australia.
 It was the deadliest mass shooting in the country’s history.
 It also led to some of the most extreme gun-control measures anywhere in the world.

 Predictably, the establishment news media seized on the event to imply that the killings were somehow related to American politics.
-Some even blamed President Trump’s rhetoric on immigration for the shooting.

 But barely had the dust settled on the New Zealand case when a gunman in the city of Utrecht in the Netherlands opened fire at a tram (trolley) station.
 The attack killed three and wounded a number of other innocents.
 The shooter, identified as a Turkish national, has been captured.